George Poage: Legacy

 Poage was elected to the Wisconsin Athletic Hall of Fame in 1998.

 In 2013, the La Crosse City Council renamed Hood Park to George C. Poage Park in Poage's honor.

-In 2016, a cast-bronze statue of Poage was erected in Poage Park, La Crosse, WI.
+In 2016, a cast-bronze statue of Poage was erected in Poage Park, La Crosse, Wisconsin.

 In 2023, Poage was honored with a community dinner and presentation of a PBS documentary Poage was featured in, entitled Wisconsin Pride.
-The event took place at Poage Park in La Crosse, WI.
+The event took place at Poage Park in La Crosse.
 The documentary Wisconsin Pride was produced by PBS Wisconsin and aired on Wisconsin Public Television throughout the state of Wisconsin’s PBS network.